Azure-Samples/azure-spring-boot-samples/AzureActiveDirectory/OAuth2/docs/sample-02-check-permissions-by-claims-in-access-token.md

 Read [document about assigning users and groups to roles], assign **user-1** to **resource-server-2-role-1**.

 # 4. Run sample applications
+1. Fill these placeholders in **application.yml** and **CheckPermissionByScopeController.java**, then run [sample-02-client].
+2. Fill these placeholders in **application.yml**, then run [sample-02-resource-server].
+3. Open browser(for example: [Edge]), close all [InPrivate window], and open a new [InPrivate window].
+4. Access **http://localhost:8080**, it will redirect to Microsoft login page.
+Input username and password, it will return permission request page. click **Accept**, then it will return **Hello, this is sample-02-client.**.
+This means we log in successfully.
+5. Access **http://localhost:8080/scope/resource-server-1-scope-1**, it will return **Hi, this is resource-server-1.
+You can access my endpoint: /scope/resource-server-1-scope-1**.
+6. Access **http://localhost:8080/scope/resource-server-1-scope-2**, it will return 403, which means user do not have authority to access this endpoint.
+7. Access **http://localhost:8080/resource-server-1/hello**, it will return **Hello, this is resource-server-1.**, which means [sample-02-client] can access [sample-02-resource-server].
+8. Access **http://localhost:8080/resource-server-1/scope/resource-server-1-scope-1**, it will return **Hi, this is resource-server-1.
+You can access my endpoint: /scope/resource-server-1-scope-1**.
+9. Access **http://localhost:8080/resource-server-1/scope/resource-server-1-scope-2**, it will return 500.
+Check the log of [sample-02-client], it show that [sample-02-resource-server] returned 403 to [sample-02-client]. which means [sample-02-client] doesn't have authority to access this endpoint of [sample-02-resource-server].
+10. Access **http://localhost:8080/resource-server-1/role/resource-server-1-role-1**, it will return **Hi, this is resource-server-1.
+You can access my endpoint: /role/resource-server-1-role-1**.
+11. Access **http://localhost:8080/resource-server-1/role/resource-server-1-role-2**, it will return 500.
+Check the log of [sample-02-client], it show that [sample-02-resource-server] returned 403 to [sample-02-client]. which means [sample-02-client] doesn't have authority to access this endpoint of [sample-02-resource-server].

 # 5. Homework